What is the pH of Honey?

-A sweet substance made by bees, honey is considered acidic.
-On the pH scale, anything below 7 is acidic.
+You may be surprised to learn that sweet honey is acidic – honey has a low pH.
+It is not a harsh or strong substance.
+But, on the pH scale, anything below 7 is acidic.
 With measurements between 3 and 6.1, the average pH of honey is 3.9.
-Where it measures on the scale also depends on the floral sources used by the bees.
-This is why we see a range of measurements – even though all are below the neutral rank of 7.
-Rather than being a negative thing, the low pH of honey enables it to do some miraculous things.
+However, rather than being a negative thing, the low pH of honey enables it to do some miraculous things.

 What is pH?